-- Screen Name: is a field to enter a name for the channel and screen.
-This name is used in all following communication and as title bar on the output screen. - Screen Alias: if a name is entered it's displayed on screen instead of the name.
+• Screen Name: is a field to enter a name for the channel and screen.
+This name is used in all following communication and as title bar on the output screen.

-- Name permanent: enables or disables displaying of the name on-screen - Border enable: enables or disables the border of a window - Border Color: a click opens a file to select the color of the window bar; which displays the name and the grids. - Border width: defines the width of the border. - Font/ Font Size/ Font Color/ Position H/ Position V: are related to the name as displayed on screen and allows changing its font, the size, the color and the position.
+- Screen Alias: if a name is entered it's displayed on screen instead of the name. - Name permanent: enables or disables displaying of the name on-screen - Border enable: enables or disables the border of a window - Border Color: a click opens a file to select the color of the window bar; which displays the name and the grids. - Border width: defines the width of the border. - Aspect-Ratio Locked: enables or disables the ability to break the aspect ratio size/height of the input to allow anamorphic stretching.
+Can be controlled in tab of screen 1 and is equal for all screens of an input.
+Use the detailed window of an input in the arrangement view to set the size and heigh values, see Figure 64. - Font/ Font Size/ Font Color/ Position H/ Position V: are related to the name as displayed on screen and allows changing its font, the size, the color and the position.